KBNLresearch/isolyzer/README.md

 * No support (yet?) for HFS partitions that don't have a partition map (although they are detected)
 * Also a correct file *size* alone does not guarantee the integrity of the image (for this there's not getting around running a checksum on both the image and the physical source medium).
 * Other types of hybrid filesystems may exist (but I'm no aware of them, and the available documentation I could find about this is pretty limited)
+* At this stage the tool is still somewhat experimental; use at your own peril!

 ## Installation